Relintai/pandemonium_engine_docs/tutorials/scripting/resources.rst

 returns the root node of the scene.
 You can then add it as a child of any other node.

 The approach has several advantages.
-As the :ref:`PackedScene.instance()
+As the `PackedScene.instance()
 <class_PackedScene_method_instance>` function is fast, you can create new
 enemies, bullets, effects, etc. without having to load them again from disk each time.
 Remember that, as always, images, meshes, etc. are all shared between the